 Interdisciplinary Humanities Program: The Interdisciplinary Humanities Program is a sequence of four chronologically arranged courses, ordinarily intended for freshmen and sophomores, that introduces the cultural history of the western world.
 The team-taught program includes lectures for all students and smaller discussion sections.
 It focuses on major phenomena in western arts, literature, history, philosophy, and religion.
 Students who complete the entire humanities sequence receive credit for four college course requirements (philosophy/religion, fine arts, History 100, and English 101).
 These credits also satisfy 100-level prerequisites for upper-level courses in English, history, philosophy, religion, and music, and upper-level courses in art history requiring Art History 103.
 A student who receives credit for the full humanities sequence does not receive credit for English 101 or History 100.
 Those who complete only part of the humanities sequence receive one elective credit for each course completed, and they must fulfill all college requirements in the usual way.
 For more information, see the Humanities section of the catalog.

 Sewanee's General Education Curriculum encourages intellectual curiosity and exposure to significant traditions and ways of seeing the world that our disciplines and interdisciplinary programs present.
-The six fundamental learning objectives along with objectives 7a and 8 will typically be accomplished in the first two years; objective 7b will ordinarily be met during the last two years.
+The six fundamental learning objectives along with objectives 7a and 8 are typically accomplished in the first two years; objective 7b is ordinarily met during the last two years.

 Mentoring of students by faculty, which includes close discussion of available courses and programs, offers solid footing for the student’s choice of major and the longer-term rewards of lifelong learning.